 Though they take a bit of time, these crispy smashed potatoes are truly worth the effort!
 Here's how to do it.

 Step 1 - Boil the potatoes: Fill a large pot with the fingerlings, a generous amount of salt, and cold water.
-Bring to a boil, then cook for 8 to 10 minutes until the potatoes are fork tender.
+Bring to a boil, then cook for 8 - 10 minutes until the potatoes are fork tender.

 Step 3 - Smash the potatoes: Arrange the potatoes in a single layer on a parchment-lined baking sheet generously coated with olive oil.
 The olive oil prevents sticking and maximizes crispiness, so don't skimp here.